Carol Walker’s Galloping to Freedom will find a sanctuary in your heart

 Galloping to Freedom: Saving the Adobe Town Appaloosas features over 200 of Carol’s full color photographs in perfect binding, equally suitable for coffee table browsers, fine art photography admirers, or the libraries of serious equine science students.
 Appendices offer information on wild horse advocacy efforts, Cana Projects, and the Black Hills Wild Horse Sanctuary.

 137 pages hard cover with dust jacket, large format full color book, including over two hundred of Carol’s incredibly moving wild horse photos.
+With Foreword by Steve Israel, Member of Congress.

 Only $39.95 US + s&h

-Available to order here in October 2015
+Available to order here November 1, 2015

 50% of all proceeds will go to Cana Projects